 Prior to construction, submit your plans and pay the $160 plan review fee.
-You may submit these online using the ePlan Review portal.
+You may submit these online using the Permit Arlington Customer Portal.
 For more information, visit the Arlington County Permit Office’s website Commercial Building Permit Submission Requirements.

 Public Pool Connections